Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 That’s where you could see nudists mixed together with people wearing leather jackets and boots, people sleeping in tents nearby and exchanging drinks with people they don’t know.

-Vama Veche was actually different and special… but like most things today, it became more and more popular over the years mostly because of the stories you heard about things happening there, so now many of the original Vamaiots (this is how the people going there were called) are complaining that things have changed.
+Vama Veche was actually different and special… but like most things today, it became more and more popular because of the stories you heard about things happening there, so now many of the original Vamaiots (this is how the people going there were called) are complaining that things are no longer the same.

 And while Vama Veche has indeed changed, it still is a place where open minded folks gather, sing songs together, mingle and enjoy life.